ARM-software/CSAL/coresight-tools/discovery.md

 The ROM Table base address(es) can be found from any one of:

   * the manufacturer's datasheet, if it has this information
-  * a DS-5 SDF file for the system (addresses are from an external debugger's point of view and may need to be adjusted)
+  * a DS-5 or ArmDS SDF file for the system (addresses are from an external debugger's point of view and may need to be adjusted)
   * reading ROM Table Base Address register (MDRAR / DBGRAR) from any of the cores.
 For this you can build and load the csinfo kernel module supplied with CSAL: the ROM Table base address is shown in dmesg output.
 For this you will need to set up for building kernel modules (see below).

 In a multi-socket system, each socket might have its own separate top-level ROM Table, mapped (along with other peripherals) at different areas of the common physical memory space seen by cores on both sockets.
 Each core's ROM Table base address register should point to whichever top-level ROM Table directly or indirectly has an entry for that core.